jisellejones/kickstarter-analysis_JJones/README.md

 * Are some months of the year better than others for launching theater campaigns for plays?
 * Are some months of the year worse than others for launching theater campaigns for plays?
 * How do different theater campaigns for plays fare in relation to their funding goals?
 * Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?
-Are campaigns in some goal ranges more successful than campaigns in other goal ranges?
+* Are campaigns for plays in some goal ranges more successful than campaigns in other goal ranges?

 ---
 ## Analysis and Challenges